OrleansContrib/Orleans.Sagas/README.md

 # Orleans.Sagas
-A partial distributed saga implementation for Orleans
+A distributed saga implementation for Orleans

+# Status
 This is a demonstration of a programming model for sagas in Orleans for discussion [here](https://github.com/dotnet/orleans/issues/3378).

-It is not designed for production use.
+The code has not been load tested and is therefore not recommended for production use yet.